Have you ever heard the term “Achilles heel”?

 My aim with this post is to provide you with a ‘shortcut’ in the form of tried and tested eBay strategies that have proven themselves to work for me (as well as many others).

-I will show you how to find and secure the best deals on eBay whether through auctions or through fixed-price listings (also known as ‘buy it now’).
+I will show you how to find and secure the best deals on eBay whether through auctions or through fixed-price listings (also known as ‘buy it now’ or BIN for short).

 Let’s get cracking!